 There are three types of members in KCERA.
 Active members currently work for one of KCERA’s plan sponsors.
 Deferred members have terminated employment and left their retirement contributions on deposit in KCERA.
 Retired members have retired for service or disability.
-There are nearly 18,000 members in KCERA.
+There are more than 17,000 members in KCERA.

 Defined Benefit Plan